tlug/lists.tlug.jp-scrape/README.md

 post-processing during the build takes about six minutes.
 After that the changed files are uploaded to the CDN, which should be almost instant when an already-deployed site is being updated.

+The TLUG Netlify account is a free plan and thus cannot password-protect the `/MLadm/` subdirectory.
+Should we start committing it, we need to decide what to do about this.
+If it should not be served, perhaps we could issue redirects?

 ### Netlify Initial Deployment